thomasbarrepitous/prototype_twd_pico8/README.md

 v.1.0.1 - 23/04/2018

+Added :
-Added : - AABB Collisions.
+- AABB Collisions.
 - The player's character has now a state called A.State which define which sprite/action to use.
 - The code is now easier to read, it's now separated within tabs (Zombies, Player, Draw, ...).
 - The HUD has now a noise bar associated with a number corresponding to the noise you make.
 The bigger it is, more the zombies will be attracted by you.

+Changes :
-Changes : - The hitboxes of the zombies are now bigger.
+- The hitboxes of the zombies are now bigger.
 - The hitboxes of the player is now thinner.
 - The zombies have now 7HP instead of 15HP.
 - The zombies cannot walk through obstacles.

+Bugfixes :
-Bugfixes : - Fixed a bug where the bullet wouldn't hit the zombie
+- Fixed a bug where the bullet wouldn't hit the zombie
 - Fixed a bug where you the only way to shoot was to spam the keys.
 This is now fixed by using a cooldown.

-To do : - Fix obstacles that are shown but are not solid when changing maps.
+To do :
+- Fix obstacles that are shown but are not solid when changing maps.
 - Fix the zombies that one shot you.
 - Fix the invincibility time.
 - Make the zombies come from underground with an animation which let the player the time to react to the spawning.
 - Make interactions.
 - Make zombies follow you even when off-screen --> Don't delete the zombies anymore.

+Pico8 - The Walking Dead Protoype
 Thomas Barré-Pitous.